-Abstract-(DRAFT) This work addresses the possible use of compressed sensing to compress SAR raw data.
-Due to their noise-like features, SAR images are difficult to acquire with compressed sensing techniques.
-However, some parts of the images are usually compressible and we investigate two techniques exploiting that compressibility to allow a compressive acquisition of the whole image.
-Such parts are usually associated with man-made structures and can therefore be absent from images containing only natural targets.
-The two new techniques proposed here result in a significant enhancement of the image quality compared to classical compressed sensing.
+Abstract-Due to their noise-like features, SAR images are difficult to acquire with compressed sensing techniques.
+However, some parts of the images, typically associated to man-made structures, are compressible and we investigate two techniques exploiting that information to allow a compressive acquisition of the whole image.
+These techniques result in a significant enhancement of the image quality compared to classical compressed sensing.
 Moreover, compared to classical sampling and quantisation of the SAR raw data, they allow a significant reduction of bitrate with a limited increase of the distortion.
+However, their efficiency depends strongly on the presence of compressible parts in the image.